adosar/aidsorb/README.md

 ## 💡 Questions and Contributing

 ### Questions
-If you have any questions about how to use **AIdsorb**, we encourage you to post them in the 💬 [Discussions](https://github.com/adosar/aidsorb/discussions) section of the repository.
+If you have any questions about how to use **AIdsorb**, please post them in the 💬 [Discussions](https://github.com/adosar/aidsorb/discussions) section of the repository.

 > [!NOTE]
 > Please make sure to **read the documentation carefully first** before asking your question.

 ### Contributing
-We welcome contributions from the community!
-Please read our 🙌 [Contributing Guidelines](CONTRIBUTING.md) before submitting PRs or opening issues.
+Contributions from the community are appreciated!
+Please read the 🙌 [Contributing Guidelines](CONTRIBUTING.md) before submitting PRs or opening issues.

 ## 📑 Citing
 * **To cite the software**, please refer to the [citation file](./CITATION.cff) or click the citation button.